Kokstad: Healthcare

+Public healthcare

 East Griqualand & Usher Memorial Hospital is a 210-bed district public hospital situated north-west of the Kokstad CBD, along the R56 towards Matatiele.
-It that mainly serves the Kokstad and surrounding rural communities within the Greater Kokstad Local Municipality (such as Franklin and Swartberg) and in the neighbouring uMzimkhulu Local Municipality as well as nearby rural communities in the Eastern Cape Province such as Mount Ayliff, Ntabankulu, Mount Frere and the neighbouring country of Lesotho.
+It mainly serves Kokstad and surrounding rural communities within the Greater Kokstad Local Municipality (such as Franklin and Swartberg), the neighbouring uMzimkhulu Local Municipality, nearby rural communities in the Eastern Cape Province such as Mount Ayliff, Ntabankulu, Mount Frere as well as the neighbouring country of Lesotho.

+Private healthcare

+Kokstad Private Hospital is the main private healthcare facility serving Kokstad, surrounding Southern KZN communities such as Harding, Umzimkhulu and Underberg as well as proximate Eastern Cape communities.
+Affiliated under the Netcare Group, one of South Africa’s largest private healthcare providers, it offers 24-hour emergency services.
+Conveniently situated on Barker Street, it lies in the heart of the Kokstad CBD.

 Coats of arms

 Municipal (1)

 By 1931, the Kokstad municipal council had assumed a pseudo-heraldic "coat of arms" depicting a landscape with Mount Currie in the background, ears of wheat, and a tree, and the motto Concilio et animis.

 Municipal (2)

 A proper coat of arms was designed by Ivan Mitford-Barberton in the late 1950s.
 It was registered with the Cape Provincial Administration in October 1960 and at the Bureau of Heraldry in July 1979.

 The arms were : Per fess Gules and Or, in chief, dexter a Griqua hunter statant holding in his dexter hand a slain buck and in his sinister hand a rifle, sinister a lion statant, all Or; in base, below a yoke the barrel of a cannon palewise, all Sable; the whole within a bordure compony of 40 pieces Argent and Sable.
 In layman's terms, the shield was divided horizontally into red and gold, the upper half depicting a Griqua hunter holding a slain buck and a rifle and facing a lion, and the lower half a yoke above an upright black cannon barrel, the whole design surrounded by a border divided into forty sections alternately silver and black.

 The crest was a cock's head issuing from a golden eastern crown, and the motto was Pro rege lege et grege.